MarkussDemidovs/pomodoroTimer/README.md

 # Pomodoro Timer
-> Pomodoro timer is a basic web-rendition of the famous "**Pomodoro technique**", which i made for a Latvian teenager programming competition JPTC.
+> My Pomodoro timer website is a basic web-rendition of the famous "**Pomodoro technique**".

 ## Description
 My version of the **Pomodoro timer** allows users to __change time__, and dynamically changes the color scheme of the website based on the current phase of the pomodoro timer.
+This was built for a coding competition.

 ## Installation
 If you want to try out this project, you're free to download the files and run them on your own machine.